 We have credit facilities with financial institutions in the U.S., Asia and Europe as well as other debt instruments with interest rates equal to LIBOR or similar indices plus a negotiated margin.
 A rise in interest rates could have an adverse impact upon our cost of working capital and our interest expense.
+Through the use of interest rate swaps, we have hedged \$150.0 million of our floating rate debt.
 As a matter of policy, we do not enter into derivative transactions for speculative purposes.
-As of December 31, 2015, our outstanding principal debt included \$465 million outstanding under our revolving senior credit facility and term loan, \$2 million outstanding under foreign long term liabilities and \$1 million used for import and export guarantees and bank acceptance notes.
-Based on an increase or decrease in interest rates by 1.0% for the year on our credit facilities, our annual interest rate expense would increase or decrease by approximately \$5 million.
+As of December 31, 2016, our outstanding principal debt included \$428.4 million outstanding under our revolving senior credit facility and term loan, \$1.5 million outstanding under foreign long term liabilities and \$0.5 million used for import and export guarantees and bank acceptance notes.
+Based on an increase or decrease in interest rates by 1.0% for the year on our credit facilities, our annual interest rate expense would increase or decrease by approximately \$2.8 million, net of the amounts realized from our interest rate swaps.